EshanPrakash/reddit-stock-sentiment/README.md

 - Institutional investor activity
 - Geopolitical events

+### Correlation between Sectors

+Although the overall analysis showed no statistically significant relationship between Q2 Reddit sentiment and Q3 returns, we further examined whether the relationship differed by sector.
+Each stock was assigned to one of three categories—Tech, Finance, or Other—and plotted using a sector-colored scatterplot of Q2 average sentiment vs. Q3 returns.

+Findings:

+Tech stocks displayed a slightly stronger positive trend, though still weak and not statistically significant.

+Finance stocks showed almost no discernible pattern, with returns clustered near zero.

+Other sectors exhibited highly dispersed behavior with no visible structure.

+These results reinforce our main conclusion: sector grouping does not reveal any hidden predictive relationship between Reddit sentiment and future quarterly stock performance.
+Sector-specific regression lines (visualized in sector_trendlines.png) confirm that no industry group shows a significant slope.

 ### Correlation vs. Causation

 Even if our results had shown statistical significance, establishing causation would require additional evidence.
 Several plausible explanations could account for a correlation between Reddit sentiment and stock returns: